11 Things People Forget to Pack Before a Trip – Check These Before You Leave

 This is not about packing a large medical kit for every trip.
 It is about carrying the basics you personally rely on, especially if you are traveling at night, arriving on a weekend, going somewhere rural, or visiting a country where familiar brands may not be available.

 Yes, you can often buy medication at your destination.
 But brand names differ, availability varies, and pharmacies aren’t always open when you need them.
 If you are planning a trip from start to finish, your health kit should be high on the priority list.
-Beyond the basics, don’t forget prescription medications in their original bottles – customs in some countries can be surprisingly strict about unlabeled pills.
+I would add a note here: what you buy easily at home may not be sold the same way in another country, and loose pills in a random box or bag can create unnecessary questions.
+If you take prescription medication, keep the original packaging if you can, and have the prescription or medical information with you, especially for international trips.

 Another small thing I always carry – not just in my suitcase – is a couple of adhesive bandages.
 Shoes can rub even when they’re comfortable, and a short walk can quickly turn painful if a blister starts forming.
 Having one or two bandages in my wallet or day bag, with a few extra in my suitcase, has saved many days with almost no effort at all.